 The aim remains to offer international artists a platform for their artistic work on stone.
 Stålaker in Larvik is a meeting place.
 Here meet sculptors from different countries the local population, just as the stone industry connects with sculptures.
 Out of industry and still reminiscent of its origin, the stone experiences a process of transformation through art.

-The sculpture park Stålaker, shows a selection of artistic works from the past symposia and conveys an impression of the geological beauty transformed into an artistic expression through sculpture in front of the open larvikite quarry plateaus.
+The sculpture park Stålaker, shows a selection of artistic works from the past symposia and conveys an impression of the geological beauty transformed into an artistic expression through sculpture in front of the open Larvikite quarry plateaus.
 The Symposium Norge cooperates with other exhibition venues for sculpture, such as for example the coastal town of Stavern and the Larvik municipality, and thus tries to build a bridge between the stone industry, to support an art movement and to reach a wider public.
-But the focus is on the artist as a guest of the Symposium Norge, the community, to offer of free space and the stone as an inspiring and motivating natural material.
+But the focus is on the artist as a guest of the Symposium Norge and the community, to offer free artistic space to work with Larvikite as an inspiring and motivating natural material.

 Thor Lundh and his colleague and competitor, Sven Rønne, were infected by the Japanese artist's enthusiasm.